scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Maximum Bandwidth

-The maximum bandwidth information will be comprised of 2 main parts:
+The maximum bandwidth information will be comprised of 3 main parts:

 - A variable number of maximum bandwidth clusters
 - The bandwidth of the egress connection
+- The intra-AS maximum bandwidth between the ingress and egress interface of the AS in the absence of shortcut/peering paths

 A maximum bandwidth cluster serves to pool all interfaces which have the same total maximum bandwidth.
 For peering interfaces, the total maximum bandwidth